 Buying a car can be one of the most important decisions you can make in your life.
 You have done the work by researching on the internet, you have looked at our car guide, and maybe even read up on some in-depth reviews about the vehicle you want.
 You have your finances in order and already have the cash needed or maybe you’ve got the pre-approval of a bank that will help you make your dream purchase a reality.
 Either way, you’re going to want to maximize your money and get the best deal possible, right?

 Take it from us; patience can be a very powerful ally in car purchasing.
 Not rushing to go out and drop the money on the car of your choosing can help you get an even better offer or deal.
 We’re here to give you an idea on how to choose the best time to buy your brand new car.
 There’s no exact science, per se, but maximize your opportunities for savings and better choices if you keep an eye out for specific things.

 Look for end-of-the-month or weekly deals

 Resist the impulse of buying a car immediately, make sure that you do your research on finding the best deals.
 We highly recommend that you look at online listings and promo pages pertaining to your favorite makes and models of cars.
-A dealership near your area might be doing a very attractive low or no downpayment scheme on the car your eyeing.
-Maybe even some better financing options such as low interest rates or extended terms.
+A dealership near your area might be doing a very attractive low or no downpayment scheme on the car you're eyeing.
+Maybe even some better financing options such as low-interest rates or extended terms.
 A cash discount on the spot might even be extremely tempting.
-Sure, some offers might require a bit of travelling to get to, but saving a hundred thousand pesos is worth that extra effort, right?
+Sure, some offers might require a bit of traveling to get to, but saving a hundred thousand pesos is worth that extra effort, right?
 Before pulling the trigger on that car, scour around and make sure you’re getting the best deal possible at this point in time.
 Remember that the end of the month also means that dealers are looking to hit quotas, so closing that sale is a priority for them.